Enabling the next phase of Moore’s Law through optical connectivity

 Chip-to-chip communication is advancing at the speed of light.
 Are you keeping up?

-Major players from all over the technology map—AI, HPC, aerospace, data center, cloud, and telecom—are developing optical I/O (OIO) next-generation solutions to meet the growing bandwidth, power, and latency requirements of the most demanding applications.
-Discover how HPE, Intel, Lockheed, NVIDIA, Raytheon, and others are looking to in-package optical I/O to ramp up data movement, build composable architectures, and get that next million-X speed-up in AI.
+Discover how HPE, Intel, Lockheed, NVIDIA, Raytheon, and others are looking to in-package optical I/O to ramp up data movement, build disaggregated architectures, and get that next million-X speed-up in AI.

 Ayar Labs: Solving Data Bottlenecks with Optical I/O